ct1counter/bezout-gpgcd/README.md

 # bezout-gpgcd
 A way of solving approximate GCD problems (studying)

-bezout-gpgcd.mpl: the source code of this algorithm
+gpgcd-bezout.mpl: the source code of this algorithm

 manual.mw: a manual about how to execute the source code